GeorgeBelanger/group-marketShare-test/README.md

 # Group MarketShare Test

-## To run this repo, you must have python installed and run `python csv-into-sqlite3.py` before you can print the results.
+## To run this repo, you must have python installed and run `python csv-into-sqlite3.py` before you can run `python print-grouped-by-address-and-name-us.py` or `print-grouped-by-address-and-name-foreign.py` to print the grouped results to the terminal.
+Didn't know what file format you wanted.
   Here is the original text from the email:

 >    Thank you for your time today.
 As a next step can you please take a stab at the following coding test?